Episode 3

 Speaker C:

-All, you know, like, test us, you know, and we used to tell her, make jokes, what we do and all that.
+And we used to tell her, make jokes, what we would do and all that.

 Speaker C: